[Photo by woodleywonderworks.]

 I forgot this method in the first draft of this post, but John’s and Pseudonym’s comments below reminded me.
-We look for an easy (but related) calculation that we would rather do, and then adjust the answer.
-I will often pose the easy problem as a question:
+We look for an easy-ish (but related) calculation that we would rather do, and then adjust the answer.
+I will often pose the problem as a question:

-“If only the problem was 30 + 35, that would be easy.
+“If only the problem was 30 + 35, that would be easier.
 Could you do that one?”

-When the student solves the easy calculation, then we see how we need to adjust it to get the original problem.
+When the student solves that calculation, then we see how we need to adjust it to get the original problem.
 In this case, we added too much, so we will have to take the extra bits back off.